Ask a COVID-19 Question

 - Please see the Travel Advisory for more details: https://cl.usembassy.gov/alert-the-department-of-state-advises-u-s-citizens-to-avoid-all-international-travel-due-to-the-global-impact-of-covid-19/

 - As of 11:00 am July 10, 2020, Chile has 309,274 confirmed cases of COVID-19 within its borders.
 Chile remains in Phase 4 of the outbreak, i.e., uncontrolled and widespread community transmission.

 - Chile has declared a preventative quarantine for parts of Santiago and nationwide curfew requirements.
 See important details below under “Quarantine Information”.

 - The Chilean government has declared a 90-day state of emergency, which took effect March 19.
+The declaration was renewed on June 16 for an additional 90 days.
 Travelers should be prepared for further travel restrictions to be put into effect with little or no advance notice at the local, regional, and national government levels.
 The Chilean armed forces are present at ports of entry to ensure compliance with these restrictions.

 - Across Chile, travelers should be aware that any health and safety measures currently in place, including restrictions on movement and gatherings in groups, may become stricter with little notice.
 American citizens should exercise extreme caution in the context of a national health emergency by maintaining social distancing practices, following quarantine and sanitary procedures as directed by the host government, including curfew, and following all sanitary and hygiene guidelines outlined by the Centers for Disease Control and Prevention to mitigate health risks.